Slightly earlier than

 It is thus a kind of moralistic lampoon.

-remarkable corbel which shows a clothed couple embracing, each
+a clothed couple embracing, each with a halo,

 click